liao123abc/liao123abc.github.io/_posts/2017-04-23- Understanding-The-Linux-Kernel.markdown

 - each file consists of a sequence of characters
 - Information needed included in a data structure-inode

+### 1.6.1 The Process/Kernel Model

+he kernel itself is not a process but a process manager.

+Besides user processes, Unix systems include a few privileged processes called kernel threads:
+- They run in Kernel Mode in the kernel address space.
+- They do not interact with users, and thus do not require terminal devices.
+- They are usually created during system startup and remain alive until the system is shut down.

+Kernel routine invoded:
+- process itself invokes a system call
+- process sinals an exception, cause the kernel invoke to handle  the exception
+- device issues an interrupt signal
+- kernel thread is executed

+### 1.6.2 Process Implementation
+#### Process Descriptor
+- program counter and stack pointer
+- general-purpose registers
+- floating point registers
+- processor control registers(Process Status Word-cpu state)
+- memory manager registers keep track of RAM

+### 1.6.3 Reentrant Kernels
+- All Unix Kernels are reentrant

 ## Chapter 2.Memory Addressing
 ### 2.1 Memory address
 - Logical address:
     - Included in the machine language instructions to specify the address of an operand or of an instruction.
     - segment + offset

 - Linear addrss:
     - A single 32-bit unsigned integer that can be used to address up to 4 GB
     - range from 0x00000000 to 0xffffffff.

 - Physical address:
     - Used to address memory cells included in memory chips.